Differences between Wireless Adhoc Network and Wireless Sensor Network

 - Commercial Sector

-A wireless sensor network can be characterized as a system of devices, indicated as nodes which can detect the environment and impart the data accumulated from the monitored field (e.g., a zone or volume) through remote or wireless connections.
+2. Wireless Sensor Network: A wireless sensor network can be characterized as a system of devices, indicated as nodes that can detect the environment and impart the data accumulated from the monitored field (e.g., a zone or volume) through remote or wireless connections.
 It can be depicted as a system of nodes that agreeably sense and may control the environment enabling association between people or computers and the surrounding environment.
 The information is sent, possibly through different jumps, to a sink (indicated as a controller or monitor) that can utilize it locally or is associated with different systems (e.g., The Internet) through a portal.
-The nodes can be fixed or moving.
+The nodes can be fixed or moved.

 - Environmental Monitoring